It’s been a long time coming, but finally, we are testing grow mats for microgreens.

 When the second article is published, you’ll see why we like Terrafibre™ as a grow mat for microgreens and why we also decided to sell it in the Home Microgreens Store.

-The third article, which will be mostly a video, will show some of the tricks we've learned using these hemp microgreen mats.
+The third article, mainly a video, will show some tricks we’ve learned using these hemp microgreen mats.

 Terrafibre Grow Mats Verse Home Microgreens Potting Mix